 During the year under review, no new Ordinary Shares were allotted.
-An Ordinary Resolution, numbered 8 in the Notice of Annual General Meeting, will be put to Shareholders at the 2018 AGM for their approval for the Company to issue up to an aggregate nominal amount of £756,775 (equivalent to 7,567,750 Ordinary Shares or 10% of the total issued share capital at 7 March 2018).
+Subsequent to the year end, following an allotment under the Offer for Subscription, 23,534,337 new Ordinary Shares were allotted on 21 December 2018.
+An Ordinary Resolution, numbered 8 in the Notice of Annual General Meeting, will be put to Shareholders at the 2019 AGM for their approval for the Company to issue up to an aggregate nominal amount of £985,099 (equivalent to 9,850,990 Ordinary Shares or 10% of the total issued share capital at 27 February 2019).

 Issues of new Ordinary Shares may only be made at, or at a premium to, NAV per share, thus ensuring existing investors will not be disadvantaged by such issues.
 The proceeds of any issue may be used to purchase the Company's shares in the market or to fund further investments in accordance with the Company's investment policy.
-This authority shall expire either at the conclusion of the AGM in 2019 or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.
+This authority shall expire either at the conclusion of the AGM in 2020 or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.